 Another important aspect of seamless box gutter care is painting of the wooden exterior.
 This wood should be painted every three years if it receives full sun exposure or is located in a particularly damp portion of the roofing system.
 Gutters with average sunlight and moisture exposure should be painted every five to eight years.

-The roofing experts at All Professional Remodeling of Bergen County NJ can assist you with any questions regarding roofing, gutters or siding.
+The roofing experts at All Professional Remodeling of Bergen County NJ can assist you with any questions regarding roofing, siding or gutters.

 Many contractors recommend an exterior latex paint finish for the wood on the material of choice.
 Roofers will scrape off the old paint, sand down the wood and then apply primer and new paint.
 The coating of paint protects the wood from problems such as warping, rotting and splitting.